 Day 2 | Dog sledding adventure

 Enjoy breakfast in the lodge before the short walk to Northern Lights Husky ranch to meet your guide at 9.30 am.
-Here you will be greeted by your guides and numerous excited, enthusiastic and rather noisy huskies.
+Here you will be greeted by numerous excited, enthusiastic and rather noisy huskies.

 DOG SLEDDING ADVENTURE INCLUDING OUTDOOR LUNCH

 After meeting up with your guides, you will receive a briefing and instructions on how to harness your dogs for your full day dog-sledding adventure.
 When you’re ready, you pull up your snow hook and mush your team following your guide into the forest and mountains for a glorious exploration of the nature.
 A delicious homemade lunch is served during the day before returning back to base at 4 pm.

 We guarantee all that after a day of all that fresh air and exercise, you will be looking forward to a delicious dinner and bed!
 Dinner is served in the lodge and is a 4 course, fine-dining experience - perfect.
 Your pillow will beckon...